cyberrage-ananymus/Cyber-Defense-Shield/README.md

 - Report generation (Options 8/13) now includes the v1.4 checks (rootkit indicators, kernel modules, ARP spoofing, running services), not just the original v1.3 set
 - Removed two README claims that weren't backed by code ("deep packet inspection", "automatic real-time mitigation") and rewrote Performance Considerations / Limitations with specifics instead of generic boilerplate
 - Fixed a version-string inconsistency: some code comments/banners still said v1.3 after the README had already moved to v1.4
+- Fixed `enable_udp_flood_protection`: it called a sysctl key (`net.ipv4.udp_ratelimit`) that does not exist in the Linux kernel (verified against kernel.org's ip-sysctl docs) and always claimed "ENABLED" regardless of the (always-failing) result.
+Replaced with a real per-source iptables hashlimit rule, the same mechanism already used for TCP/ICMP
+- Removed remaining marketing language across the README, banner, and generated HTML reports ("enterprise-grade", "Advanced Security Tool", "Professional reports", hardcoded/inaccurate "100% Coverage" and module-count metrics) in favor of accurate, specific descriptions
+- **Security fix:** the file integrity baseline moved from `/var/tmp` (predictable, often world-writable) to `/var/lib/cyber-defense-shield` - a local attacker who could write to the old location could update the baseline to match their own tampering and defeat the check entirely
+- Added `--dry-run`: previews every state-changing action (firewall rules, SSH/sudo hardening, sysctls, service changes, `apt-get upgrade`) without applying it; detection/reporting still run normally.
+SSH/sudo hardening validate the *proposed* config against a temp file (`sshd -t` / `visudo -c`) so dry-run tells you whether it would actually pass, not just what command would run
+- Added `config.py` validation at startup - catches wrong types/values (e.g. a threshold set to a string, a negative rate limit) with a clear message instead of a confusing traceback deep inside some method
+- Added a basic test suite (`tests/test_defense_modules.py`, stdlib `unittest` only) covering web-attack-scan tailing/rotation, ARP spoofing detection, kernel module comparison, config validation, and `--dry-run`'s command interception
+- Documented an optional, reduced-privilege systemd configuration for `--daemon` (capabilities instead of full root) in `cyber-defense-shield.service` - commented out by default since it needs verification on your specific distro, but available for anyone who wants it

 ### v1.3.1 (2026)
 - Added Web Attack Scan (Option 15): actually wires up the SQL_INJECTION/XSS/PATH_TRAVERSAL signatures in config.py's ATTACK_PATTERNS to a real check against nginx/apache access logs - these patterns previously existed in config.py but were never read by any code